Harjit Sarang – Surrogacy Lawyer

-We are completely independent so that our advice to you is impartial.
-Our role is to provide you with bespoke legal advice about surrogacy and how to become the legal parent.
-We do not pay or, accept any referral fees.
-Our business is built on trust and recommendations as our testimonials and facebook recommendations show.
+Surrogacy Lawyers is an independent practitioner.
+All of my advice to you is completely impartial.
+My role is to provide you with bespoke legal advice about surrogacy and how to become the legal parent.
+Surrogacy Lawyers does not pay or, receive any referral fees.
+My business is built on trust and recommendations as the testimonials and facebook recommendations show.

-Harjit is passionate about helping couples create families and proudly works alongside the gay and lesbian community promoting equal rights and recognition for same sex couples.
-Harjit represents couples who wish to create families through surrogacy, donor conception or, co-parenting.
+I am passionate about helping couples create families and proudly work alongside the gay and lesbian community promoting equal rights and recognition for same sex couples.
+I represents couples who wish to create families through surrogacy, donor conception or, co-parenting.

-Please visit our testimonials page and read what other couples say about us.
+Please visit the testimonials page and read what other couples say about me.

 Most surrogacy arrangements are successful.
 However, the examples below demonstrate what can go wrong.
-It may not happen to you but if it does, rest assured that we have already acted in these situations successfully.
-Please feel free to contact us for information on any of the listed case examples if you wish to know more.
+It may not happen to you but if it does, rest assured that I have already acted in these situations successfully.
+Please feel free to contact me for information on any of the listed case examples if you wish to know more.